matloff/toweranNA/README.md

 98.4792       104.0339
 ```

+Also, on the **prgeng** data included in the package, we predicted wage
-The Mean Absolute Prediction Error results over five runs with the
+income.
+The Mean Absolute Prediction Error results over five runs with
-imputational package **mice** with k = 5, were:
+the imputational package **mice** with k = 5, were:

 ```